Learn how to manage a Registered Retirement Income Fund (RRIF)

 1. Timing is everything (especially for education members).

-By law, your RRSP must be collapsed into a tax-deferred income plan by the end of the year you turn 71.
+You must collapse your RRSP by December 31st of the year you turn 71.
 You may want to set yourself a reminder because if you miss the deadline, there are costly consequences (i.e. the entire value of the RRSP becomes taxable income!).
 As for which vehicle to collapse your RRSP into, many Canadians choose to convert their RRSP to a Registered Retirement Income Fund (RRIF).

 You should know, however, that it’s not necessary to wait until you’re 71.
 In fact, you may not want to.
 Your timing for RRSP conversion should reflect the sources of your retirement income and how they impact your taxes (see more on this below in #5).

-These include self-directed, fully managed, guaranteed interest, mutual fund, and segregated fund.
+There are numerous investment options that can be used within a RRIF, similar to your RRSP.
+They include mutual funds, GICs, and high interest savings accounts.
 What you choose will depend on how much flexibility you are looking for.
-To ensure you select the best RRIF option(s) for you, it’s always best to consult with a Certified Financial Planner professional.
+To ensure you select the best RRIF option(s) for you, it’s always best to consult with a financial advisor.

 4. There is a minimum withdrawal required from your RRIF each year.